Triumphant Wawrinka dashes Djokovic's Paris dream

 The top seed slammed his racket to the ground but with his anger still out of control, he smashed it with even more brute force -- leaving the prop a mangled mess.

-His attempt at firing down a flying ace on his first match point did not quite hit the mark, cutting short Wawrinka’s raised arm celebrations -- but not for long.
+Wawrinka’s attempt at firing down a flying ace on his first match point did not quite hit the mark, cutting short the eighth seed’s raised arm celebrations -- but not for long.

 Reporting by Pritha Sarkar, editing by Mitch Phillips